danielsunzhongyuan/my_leetcode_in_python/Questions.md

 The minimum depth is the number of nodes along the shortest path from the root node down to the nearest leaf node.

+112. path-sum
+Given a binary tree and a sum, determine if the tree has a root-to-leaf path such that adding up all the values along the path equals the given sum.

+Note: A leaf is a node with no children.

+Example:

+Given the below binary tree and sum = 22,

+      5
+     / \
+    4   8
+   /   / \
+  11  13  4
+ /  \      \
+7    2      1
+return true, as there exist a root-to-leaf path 5->4->11->2 which sum is 22.

+116. populating-next-right-pointers-in-each-node
+Given the following perfect binary tree,

+     1
+   /  \
+  2    3
+ / \  / \
+4  5  6  7
+After calling your function, the tree should look like:

+     1 -> NULL
+   /  \
+  2 -> 3 -> NULL
+ / \  / \
+4->5->6->7 -> NULL

+117. populating-next-right-pointers-in-each-node-ii
+Given the following binary tree,

+     1
+   /  \
+  2    3
+ / \    \
+4   5    7
+After calling your function, the tree should look like:

+     1 -> NULL
+   /  \
+  2 -> 3 -> NULL
+ / \    \
+4-> 5 -> 7 -> NULL

 118. pascals-triangle
 Given numRows, generate the first numRows of Pascal's triangle.